 Threats

-There are few threats to Christmas tree worms as they are of no importance to commercial fisheries.
+There are few threats to Christmas tree worms as they are unimportant to commercial fisheries.
 The worms are widely distributed throughout the Earth’s oceans and are not considered endangered.
 But, the worms do suffer from the effects of climate change, as do most marine species.
-As coral is depleted due to changes in ocean temperate and pollution, the Christmas tree worms lose their habitats and their means of survival.
+As coral is depleted due to changes in ocean temperature and pollution, the Christmas tree worms lose their habitats and means of survival.
 In unhealthy coral environments, their lifespan is seriously depleted.

-Despite being fairly safer from human intervention, the variety of colors and unique appearance of the worm does attract photographers, aquarists, and divers from all over the planet.
-It can be argued that this could pose a threat if humans cause disturbances to their habitat or capture them for aquariums or research.
+Despite being fairly safe from human intervention, the variety of colors and unique appearance of the worm does attract photographers, aquarists, and divers from all over the planet.
+This could pose a threat if humans cause disturbances to their habitat or capture them for aquariums or research.

-When threatened by natural predators, like species of fish, the worms are capable of retracting into their burrows in order to hide.
+When threatened by natural predators, like species of fish, the worms are capable of retracting into their burrows to hide.

 Facts about the Christmas Tree Worm

-- The worms can burrow into giant clam shells instead of coral.
+- These worms can burrow into giant clam shells instead of coral.

 - They hide in their burrows when threatened.